 This initiative, led by the Library of Congress, collects and preserves the recollections of America’s veterans from World War I to present.
 By recording interviews with veterans and curating their memoirs, photographs, letters and other historical documents, the Veterans History Project captures their important contributions and commemorates their valor.
 It is a meaningful way to share a veteran’s story.
 Several Wyoming veterans have already participated; to see some of their stories, click here.

 I encourage folks in Wyoming to take part in this unique opportunity.
 If you have a loved one who served our nation, consider capturing their story and submitting it as part of this project.
-For more information on how you can participate in the Veterans History Project, visit the Library of Congress's website at www.loc.gov/vets.
+For more information on how you can participate in the Veterans History Project and step-by-step instructions, visit the Library of Congress's website at www.loc.gov/vets.